Matching groups

 This option is accessible via the **matching group editing panel > Options > Options**.

-5. Optional group
+5. **Optional or Mandatory Group**

 6. **Set update url**